Self-similar measures associated to a homogeneous system of three maps: The case of integral translations

 \begin{prp} For all $\lambda\in(0,1)$ and $\a>0$, there exists $C>1$ such that the following holds.
 Let $N\ge1$, $\{n_{j}\}_{j=1}^{N}\subset\Z_{>0}$ and $\{K_{j}\}_{j=1}^{N}\subset[10,\infty)$ be given.
 Suppose that $\lambda^{-n_{1}}\ge\max\{2,\lambda^{-2}\}$ and, \begin{enumerate} \item $n_{j+1}\ge K_{j}n_{j}$ for all $1\le j<N$; \item $H(\mu_{\lambda};r|2r)\le1-\alpha$ for all $r>0$; \item $H(\mu_{\lambda}^{(n_{j})};\lambda^{K_{j}n_{j}}|\lambda^{10n_{j}})\ge\alpha n_{j}$ for all $1\le j\le N$; \item $n_{j}\ge C(\log K_{j})^{2}$ for all $1\le j\le N$. \end{enumerate} Then,

 \end{prp}

 The main idea of the proof of this result is the following.
 We rescale the inequalities in condition (3) in a suitable way.
 The rescaled measures are all convolution factors of $\mu_\l$.
-We use a result on how the entropy of measures grow under convolution along with the other conditions in the proposition to derive the inequality in the conclusion, whose two sides are essentially lower and upper bounds for the entropy of $\mu_\l$ between some scales.
+We use a result on how the entropy of measures grow under convolution (see \cite{BV-transcendent}*{Theorem 8} originally proved in \cite{Var-ac}) along with the other conditions in the proposition to derive the inequality in the conclusion, whose two sides are essentially lower and upper bounds for the entropy of $\mu_\l$ between some scales.

 Proposition \ref{prop:inequality involving =00007BK_j=00007D} is proved in \cite{BV-transcendent}*{Proposition 30} in the setting of Bernoulli convolutions, that is, in the case $m=2$, $a_1=-1$, $a_2=1$ and $p_1=p_2=1/2$.
 The proof uses only the scaling properties of the measures $\mu_\l^{(n)}$ and how they decompose as convolution products, which hold also in the general case.
 For this reason, we do not repeat the proof here.
 The reader may find more details about this in Section \ref{sc:prf of apx thm}, and we refer to \cite{BV-transcendent} for the full details.